CDS Editors and IDEs

 A selection popup appears to choose one of three modes:

-The first option shows every model file on its own.
+- File to file (detailed): shows every model file on its own.
 For very large models, the number of files and interdependencies may be too complex to be graphically shown.
 A message about insufficient memory will appear.
 In this case use the second option.

-The second option reduces the graph by only showing the folders of all involved files and their interdependencies.
+- File to file (reduced to folders): reduces the graph by only showing the folders of all involved files and their interdependencies.
+Only the files reachable from the start model where the command was invoked on are evaluated.

-The third option always considers all files in a folder and their dependencies.
+- Complete folder to complete folder: always considers all files in a folder and their dependencies.
 This can be useful to understand architectural violations.

 Example for architectural violation:

-You want a clean layering in your project: app -> srv -> db.
+You want a clean layering in your project: app → srv → db.
 With this option, you can visualize and identify that there is a dependency from a file in the service layer to an annotation file in the application layer.

 Editor Performance